Seafood Stew

 Health Benefits

-- Abundant omega-3 fatty acids (EPA and DHA) reduce inflammation, support cardiovascular health, and promote cognitive function
+- Rich in omega-3 polyunsaturated fatty acids (EPA and DHA) promoting cardiovascular health and cognitive function

 Buying Guide